shreyansh073/Traffic-Sign-Classifier-Udacity/README.md

 connected layers to prevent overfitting.
 Finally, the hyperparameters were tuned using intuition and trial and error.

----

-For further details about the project refer to the project writeup.
+>For further details about the project refer to the project writeup.